Rachmaninov: huge hands, hypnotherapy... and some of music's most breathtaking moments

 A Russian haven

 For composition Rachmaninov needed peace and quiet.
 In Russia, he found it at Ivanovka, the estate set deep in the countryside, about 500 kilometres to the south-east of Moscow.
 Ivanovka is scarcely any easier to get to today than it must have been in Rachmaninov’s time, but its very remoteness had provided a haven from the noise and irritations of Moscow.
-Practically all the music he wrote in Russia had some association with Ivanovka, be it the preliminary thinking, the actual composition, the orchestration or proof-reading.
-From 1890 to 1917, Rachmaninov spent almost every summer there.

-Even before the Revolution, his talents as a pianist were being recognised, so when he made his decision to leave Russia in 1917, the transition from composition to keyboard was not a severe problem.
+Even before the Revolution, Rachmaninov's talents as a pianist were being recognised, so when he made his decision to leave Russia in 1917, the transition from composition to keyboard was not a severe problem.
 It was, in fact, a dire necessity.

 'One of the world's most sought-after pianists'